Meet Premilla, Writer & Life Dancer

 Premilla gathered her volumes of poems and journals.
 Together we set to organize, reread and edit her work.
-As her creative mentor, it was my job to keep her focused on the themes and threads that were emerging and to encourage her sustained commitment to the ongoing written exploration and expression.
+As her creative midwife, it was my job to keep her focused on the themes and threads that were emerging and to encourage her sustained commitment to the ongoing written exploration and expression.

 Toward the end of the process, we set a date for Premilla’s performance.

-“Invitation to Dance,” was a 45- minute work of poetry and dance shared with an intimate audience of family and dear friends in my studio on Butterstone Farm.
+“Invitation to Dance,” was a 45-minute work of poetry and dance shared with an intimate audience of family and dear friends.
 Premilla danced and spoke her poems, accompanied by background music and narration.

 Her performance was astonishing.
 Premilla was applauded for her courage, grace and the beauty of her creative expression.

 Premilla’s journey as a writer and creative artist continues…